gopik/storage-reading-list/Paxos.md

 The acceptors now take the order of the proposal into account when working with multiple proposals.
 They promise to accept a higher ordered proposal and in turn proposers guarantee that they'll honor already chosen value.

+### Phase 1 - Broadcast Prepare RPCs
+1. Find about any chosen value.
+2. Block older proposals that have not yet completed.

+### Phase 2 - Broadcast Accept RPCs
+1. Ask acceptors to accept a specific value.

 Here's the actual paxos algorithm.

 | Proposer | Acceptor |